Herbert Bautista: Political career

+In 1986, Bautista campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

-From 1986 to 1989, he was President of the Kabataang Barangay National Federation and was appointed ex officio City Councilor representing the Youth Sector of Quezon City.
+From 1986 to 1989, he was president of the Kabataang Barangay National Federation and was appointed ex officio City Councilor representing the Youth Sector of Quezon City.
 From 1992 to 1995, he was elected as a regular Councilor of Quezon City from the 3rd district and was concurrently Chairperson of the Committee on Tourism and Cultural Affairs.

-He was the youngest Vice Mayor of Quezon City when he was elected into the position in May 1995.
+He was the youngest vice mayor of Quezon City when he was elected to the position in May 1995.
 Bautista became the first elected bachelor Vice Mayor of Quezon City.

 In 1998, he ran for mayor but lost then-incumbent Mel Mathay, who was running for his third and final term.
 After he suffered defeat in election, he was appointed by then-president Joseph Estrada as commissioner at-large of the National Youth Commission.

 In 2001, Bautista returned to politics when he was elected as vice mayor.
 He ran as the running mate of actor Rudy Fernandez, who lost the mayoralty race to Feliciano "Sonny" Belmonte Jr., who later became his political ally.
 He was reelected in 2004 and 2007 elections, serving three consecutive terms.

 One of the younger officials of the country, who has had a long and fruitful experience in government and the youth movement, Bautista is active in socio-civic activities.
 He is Board Director of the YMCA-QC, Inc., member of the Rotary Club of Kamuning, District 3780; founding president of the Association of Graduate Students and Alumni of the UP College of Public Administration in Diliman; board director of the Katipunan ng mga Artista sa Pelikulang Pilipino at Telebisyon (KAPPT) and member of the Philippine Constitution Association (PHILCONSA).

 Bautista is the National President of the National Movement of Young Legislators (NMYL), a 6,000-member organization composed of vice governors, board members, vice mayors and councilors including Sangguniang Kabataan federation presidents.

 On July 1, 2010, he took oath into office as the Mayor of Quezon City after his landslide victory in the 2010 local elections in Quezon City.
 Bautista defeated one of his opponents, Mel Mathay who defeated him 12 years prior and was running to return to mayoralty.
 His running mate was Joy Belmonte, daughter of outgoing mayor Sonny Belmonte.
 She was also successful in the vice mayoral race.
 Their oath with the elder Belmonte as a congressman and the city councilors was administered by Chief Justice Renato Corona.
 He was reelected in 2013 and 2016, serving two consecutive terms, before stepping down in 2019 due to term limits.

 On October 6, 2021, Bautista announced that he is running for senator in the 2022 Philippine Senate election, his first venture into national politics after serving Quezon City for 3 decades.
 However, on February 10, 2022, he was dropped from the senatorial slate of Lacson–Sotto.